HTML or Plain Text -

-E-mail newsletters can be sent in two different formats: HTML or plain text.
-Marketing and information professionals often face the question of which format to choose for their e-mail newsletter.
-There is no easy answer to this question, because both formats have their advantages and disadvantages.
+Newsletters, and other type of e-mails, can be sent in two different formats: HTML or plain text.
+Marketing and information professionals often face the question of which format to choose for their newsletter.
+There is no easy answer to this question, because both HTML format and plain text format have its advantages and disadvantages.
 Before making a decision, both formats should be carefully considered and compared.
-This article will describe some of the advantages and disadvantages of the HTML and plain text format.
+This article will describe some of the advantages and disadvantages of an HTML newsletter and a plain text newsletter.

 An e-mail newsletter created in HTML gives the advantage of using images, colors, different fonts, frames, enticing titles and sound effects.
-HTML also allows the use of hyperlinks that enable the readers to go to a specific Internet site to get more extensive information about, for example, a product or a service.
+HTML also allows the use of hyperlinks that enable the readers to go to a specific Internet site to get more extensive information about a product or a service etc.

-Surveys show that e-mails created in HTML have more readers then plain text e-mails, which is not very surprising as HTML offers great possibilities to optimize an e-mail newsletter.
-If you use the great advantages of HTML to design attractive and appealing e-mails, readers are more likely to also want to take a closer look at the content of the e-mail.
+Surveys show that newsletters created in HTML have more readers than newsletters created in plain text, which is not surprising as HTML offers great possibilities to optimize a newsletter.
+If you use the great advantages of HTML to design attractive and appealing newsletters, readers are more likely to take a closer look at the full content of your newsletter.

-E-mails created in HTML also have the advantage of offering marketing professionals a measuring tool, where they can see how many people have actually read the e-mail and how many people have actually clicked on a specific hyperlink.
+Newsletters created in HTML also have the advantage of offering marketing professionals a measuring tool, where they can see how many people have actually read the newsletter and how many people have clicked on specific hyperlinks.

 Creating the e-mail newsletter in HTML can strengthen your company’s graphical profile